rya-sge/access-denied/_posts/2025-07-29-zk-snark-overview.md

 However, the reliance on trusted setups and their vulnerability to quantum computers are notable challenges. zk-STARKs and Bulletproofs offer alternatives with distinct trade-offs.

-Future advancements in quantum-resistant algorithms and decentralized trusted setups will likely shape the evolution of zk-SNARKs, ensuring their relevance against quantum computer.
+Future advancements in quantum-resistant algorithms and decentralized trusted setups will likely be the main point for the evolution of zk-SNARKs.

 ## Library